 After learning more and more about vulnerability, Hope realized that it was lacking in her life.
 She started this blog to hold herself accountable towards applying Brown’s research in her every day life experiences, and to encourage others to consider vulnerability, too.

-Hope has quickly realized the power of vulnerability in helping foster incredible relationships in her life, and in the lives of her 20,o00+ readers.
-She hopes this site can be a source of encouragement and hope for her readers, but that it also challenges her readers to unleash their vulnerability to strengthen the relationships in their lives.
+Hope has quickly realized the power of vulnerability in helping foster incredible relationships in her life, and in the lives of her 20,000+ readers.
+This site seeks to be a source of encouragement and hope for its readers, challenging them to unleash vulnerability in relationships.

 The Words Of Hope tab includes posts about how she has seen vulnerability and hope in her life that week.

 The Missed Moments tab is part of a series of collected observations of people Hope encountered on the DC metro in the summer of 2015.
 Due to popularity, these observations will appear in a book published in the near future.
 Stay tuned!

 Want Hope to speak at your event?
 Get in touch with her over social media or email.
 Hope speaks at leadership, youth, activist and fundraising events, at conferences, and at churches.

-The Words of Hope logo was designed by Hope’s fellow Duke University classmate, Kelsey Graywill, from Graywill Creative Projects.
+The Words of Hope logo was designed by Kelsey Graywill from Graywill Creative Projects.
 The professional pictures were photographed by Tanya Odom at Oh, Goodness– Fine Portraits in Winston Salem, NC.